The Big Operator (1959 film): Plot

-Ruthless union leader "Little Joe" Braun (Rooney) is due to face questioning from a Senate committee.
+Ruthless union leader "Little Joe" Braun is due to face questioning from a Senate committee.
 On the night preceding the inquiry, he sends a hit man, Oscar "The Executioner" Wetzel, to kill a witness named Tragg and steal incriminating documents in Tragg's possession at a factory.

 The union has two very different factions, and one group are surprised to find the other on strike when they arrive at work.
 Demanding a meeting with Braun it is clear that unless they toe the line they are out.
 McAfee is thrown out of the union allegedly because his dues are not up to date.

 Factory workers and friends Bill Gibson and Fred McAfee are accidental eyewitnesses to Wetzel meeting with Braun shortly after the crime.
 Braun pleads the Fifth Amendment during his Senate testimony and vehemently denies knowing the mob enforcer Wetzel.
 But with a perjury charge facing him, Braun realizes that Gibson and McAfee could potentially put him behind bars.
+The two men have attached no importance to the meet.
+It is only when Braun offers them high-paying no-show jobs out of the blue that their suspicions are aroused.

 A campaign of intimidation against the two men begins.
 They are harassed at work and then fired on false grounds.
 McAfee is set afire and nearly dies from the burns.
 Gibson and wife Mary panic after their son Timmy is taken captive.

 Gibson, who had been blindfolded in Braun's car, recreates and retraces with great difficulty the way to a hideout where Timmy is being held.
 After fighting and subduing Wetzel and his accomplices, Gibson and the authorities can't find Braun or the boy and are about to give up when they spot Braun's cigar, still burning in an ashtray.
 They find him cowering in a closet with the boy, then drag him away to jail.